cloudfoundry/bosh-azure-cpi-release/docs/advanced/migrate-basic-lb-to-standard-lb/README.md

     * `ssh.<your-domain>` is resolved to the public IP address of `HAProxy` load balancer.

+1. Verify whether the deployment with the HAProxy instance works.
+You need to login CF in two places.
+In the first place, the domain is still resovled to the public IP address of Basic SKU load balancer.
+In the second place, the domain is resolved to the public IP address of `HAProxy` load balancer.
+If the deployment works well, continue next steps.

 1. Remove the Basic SKU load balancer in `cf-router-network-properties`, `cf-tcp-router-network-properties` and `diego-ssh-proxy-network-properties`. **Deploy!**

     ```diff